winycg/AnchorNet/README.md

 | ... | ... |... |... |... |
 | 50K | 0.34|0.43|... |0.55 |

-An example of the predictions table, where the value denotes the predicted class label
+An example of the predictions table, where the value denotes the predicted class label according to the ensemble logits
 | Sample | 1 | 2 | ... | top_k |
 | -- | -- | -- | -- | -- |
 | 1 |2 |1|...|1 |